 You don’t have to fall victim to gift card Grinches if you read these handy tips to understand how modern gift cards (especially Visa and MasterCard branded) work.

 Here’s the breakdown of 9 easy steps you can so you don’t get cheated out of gift card funds:

 Some gift cards need to be activated by calling a 1-800 number usually located on a sticker across the face of the card, inside cardboard packaging.
 Or you may have to look for the “customer service” label in the small print on the back of the card.
 Follow the automated instructions to complete activation.

 2. Add a zip code to your gift card.

 Some gift cards require a zip code for verification for certain purchases, like online shopping or pay-at-the-pump gas stations.
 This is again done via the 1-800 number.
-The zip code doesn’t need to be your actual zip code but you need to set it and know what it is.
+The zip code doesn’t need to be your actual zip code but you need to set an actual gift card zip code and remember what the the gift card zip code is.

 3. Set a PIN for your gift card.

 In order to use some gift cards for in-store purchases, you’ll need to set a PIN (personal identification number).
 Many gift cards will allow you to choose a PIN by entering it into the keypad at the card terminal when you first use the card.
 However, sometimes this doesn’t work and it’s always safer to set a PIN ahead of time through the 1-800 number.
 Some cards only provide menu options to delete the current PIN, prompting you to use the card at a card terminal again to set up a new one.
 In this event, listen for a menu option to speak to a live representative.
 Usually, they can set the PIN manually ahead of time so it’s sure to work.